MichaelCurrin/os-genesis/README.md

 Follow [Install VS Code](/docs/install-vs-code.md) guide to install from a Debian package.

-Updates can be managed from within VS Code after that.
+Updates to VS Code can be managed from within the application after that.

 ## License